In this page we consider in detail the following questions:

 This sector thus includes:

-businesses charities and clubs.
+- charities and

 Within these will be profit-seeking and not-for-profit organisations.